Orel138/Orel138/README.md

 <details>
   <summary>🥠 Fortune cookie</summary>
-He that breaks a thing to find out what it is has left the path of wisdom.		-- J.R.R.
-Tolkien
+Its name is Public Opinion.
+It is held in reverence.
+It settles everything.Some think it is the voice of God.		-- Mark Twain
 </details>

 <details>